-- Starvation is where the overall system makes progress, but one or more processes never make progress. - Example: An algorithm to allocate a resource may be to give to shortest job first - Works great for multiple short jobs in a system - May cause long job to be postponed indefinitely, even though not blocked - Solution: - First-come, first-serve policy
+- A process never receives the resource it is waiting for, despite the resource (repeatedly) becoming free, the resource is always allocated to another waiting process. - Example: An algorithm to allocate a resource may be to give the resource to the shortest job first - Works great for multiple short jobs in a system - May cause a long job to wait indefinitely, even though not deadlocked. - · One solution: - First-come, first-serve policy